2.12. Array

 Resizing, insertion, and deletion of dynamic arrays and array elements is done through a set of standard functions (see built-in functions).

-The relevant builtin functions are: push, push_clone, emplace, reserve, resize, erase, length, clear, and capacity.
+The relevant builtin functions are: push, push_clone, emplace, reserve, resize, erase, length, clear, empty and capacity.

 Arrays (as well as tables, structures, and handled types) are passed to functions by reference only.